hsshin81/Azure-ELK/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly reliable, in addition to restricting malicious traffic to the network via its security rules.
+The Jumpbox provides a single entrypoint for managing the VMs in the virtual network.
+This is beneficial because it requires only a single port for access via SSH or RDP which reduces the attack surface.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - _TODO: What does Filebeat watch for?_